-The move paid off and within a short period of time he established himself and was working in both jazz and the pop scenes.
-In the pop world and as a session musician Jason played with and arranged for a veritable Who’s Who of the music business including Eric Clapton, Sting, Mick Hucknell, Mica Paris, BB King, Stevie Winwood, Madness, Paul Weller, All Saints, Van Morrison, Jools Holland and Lulu to name but a few.
+After moving to London in 1988, Bruer quickly established himself both in the jazz and pop scenes.
+In the pop world, he played as a session musician, working with some of the biggest names in the music business.
+This included Eric Clapton, Sting, Mick Hucknell, Mica Paris, BB King, Stevie Winwood, Madness, Paul Weller, All Saints, Bonnie Tyler, Van Morrison, Jools Holland and Lulu to name a few.

-As a bandleader and composer he formed acclaimed fusion outfit Pond Life who recorded ‘Spanking the Plankton’ in 1995 and worked around London as well as touring Finland.
-Jason co-lead Smith and Bruer Band with Roy Ayers sideman Tony Smith and enjoyed much success working London’s club scene with their infectious brand of retro jazz funk.
-The band recorded ‘Searching for a Cool Basement’ in 2001.
+As bandleader and composer he formed acclaimed fusion outfit Pond Life.
+They went on to record ‘Spanking the Plankton’ in 1995 and toured around Finland and the UK.
+Co-leading Smith & Bruer Band with Roy Ayers sideman Tony Smith, the pair enjoyed success working London’s club scene with their brand of retro jazz funk.
+They recorded ‘Searching For A Cool Basement’ in 2001.

 Jason went on to tour extensively around Britain, Europe and Scandanavia with several bands, making numerous TV appearances on ‘Top of the Pops’, ‘Later with Jools Holland’, Chris Evan’s show ‘Don’t Forget Your Toothbrush’, ‘TFI Friday’ and Richard Littlejohn’s chat show.
 Amongst other TV theme tunes and film scores, he has played on the soundtrack for the film Four Weddings and a Funeral.